 INT 381G – Internship

 Working in a sponsoring firm or organisation, students undertake a 150-hour, semester- long project on a theme or topic related to their major.
-Requires students to work on- site at least 10hours per week, keep a daily activity log and write a project report.
+It requires students to work on- site at least 10 hours per week, keep a daily activity log and write a project report.

-Prerequisites: Students in second semester of second year or first semester of third year, good academic standing and approval by the Internship Committee
+Pre-requisites: Students in their second semester of second year or first semester of third year, good academic standing and approval by the Internship Committee.

-LAW 102P – Introduction to Legal Principles and Theories
+LAW 102G – Introduction to Legal Principles and Theories

 LAW 201G – Humanitarian Law

 This course addresses international humanitarian law as part of general international law.
 It introduces students to the history and codification of International Humanitarian Law (IHL) from the 16th century till today.
 The methodology is explained by highlighting the difference between ius ad bellum (the legitimacy of armed operations) and ius in bello (law applicable during armed conflict).
 The four Geneva conventions of 1949 and the two additional protocols of 1977 are looked at in detail.
 Attention is paid to the question of law enforcement, in particular the numerous resolutions of the UN Security Council.

 The course illustrates IHL in some recent armed conflicts such as the NATO air campaign in Kosovo, the Libyan civil war, the Syrian civil war and looks at some new challenges of IHL in the context of armed drones and cyber warfare.